Rule Processing of HID++ Notifications

 If the last thing that a rule does is execute an action, no more rules are processed for the notification.

 Rules are evaluated by evaluating each of their components in order.
-The evaluation of a rule is terminated early if a condition component evaluates to false or the last evaluated sub-component of a component is an action.
-A rule is false if its last evaluated component evaluates to a false value.
+The evaluation of a rule is terminated early if a condition component evaluates to false or the last evaluated subcomponent of a component is an action.
+A rule is false if its last evaluated component evaluates to false.

 Feature conditions are true if the name of the feature of the current notification is their string argument.
 Report conditions are true if the report number in the current notification is their integer argument.